-Assessment using a concrete assignment and the selection of the final candidate.
-Within two weeks after selection, a copy of the contract will be offered.
+- Assessment using a concrete assignment and the selection of the final candidate.
+Within two weeks after the final selection, a copy of the contract will be offered.

 Other important information about the selection process:

-Applicants can apply for only one (1) of the offered positions.
+- Applicants can apply for only one (1) of the four offered positions.
 Duplicate applications (hence 2nd or 3rd application by the same person) will NOT be considered.

-Please do NOT insert any information that is unverifiable or incorrect.
-Any incorrect information or information that inflates your actual professional capabilities might be used to disqualify you from further process.
+- Please do NOT insert any information that is unverifiable or incorrect.
+Any such incorrect information or information that inflates your professional capabilities will be assessed in one of the selection phases and if proved incorrect might be used to disqualify you from the further process.

-Before submitting your application you might want to consider improving your technical skills i.e. following an online course or similar.
-We value any effort an applicant makes to sharpen his/her technical skills prior to the registration deadline.
+- Before submitting your application you might want to consider improving your technical skills i.e. following an online course or similar.
+We value any effort the applicant makes to sharpen his/her technical skills prior to the registration deadline.

-OpenGeoHub works closely with EnvirometriX Ltd (innovation, research and consultancy) which is the commercial branch of the organization.
-Both OpenGeoHub and EnvirometriX are start-up organizations aiming to become applied research institutes with about 15 staff in 2020+.
+OpenGeoHub works closely with EnvirometriX Ltd (innovation, research and consultancy) which is the commercial branch.
+Both OpenGeoHub and EnvirometriX are start-up organizations aiming to become applied research institutes with about 15–20 staff in 2022+.

 We also recognize that the value of any data is in its beneficial and profitable use, so, it is really important to us that our data get widely used to do good things and that we make every possible effort to facilitate and encourage this beneficial use.
 Our mission is, thus, to help public organizations and businesses to base all such decisions on accurate, reliable, and accessible information.

-We also believe that greening the planet and mitigating the climate change effects are the most noble goal of modern life.
-Moreover, we believe that these goals need to be achieved via scientifically informed design and evidence-based decision-making involving objective data, reproducible computational notebooks, the use of state-of-the-art statistical modeling, and iterative updates.
+We also believe that greening the planet and mitigating the effects of climate change are the noblest goals of modern life.
+Moreover, we believe that these goals need to be achieved via scientifically informed design and evidence-based decision-making involving objective data, reproducible computational notebooks, the use of state-of-the-art statistical modelling, and iterative updates.
 We are dedicated to increasing the capacity of people to utilize Open Source software to create new solutions and designs.
 We use modern technologies to do good and help transfer data and knowledge from where it is in excess, to where it is most needed.

-We have done consultancy and data production work for European Commission, UNCCD, The Nature Conservancy and Bill & Melinda Gates Foundation.
-Our core philosophy is outlined in this document (see also our Medium article on OpenLandMap.org).
+We have done consultancy and data production work for the European Commission, UNCCD, The Nature Conservancy, World Bank, and Bill & Melinda Gates Foundation.
+Our core philosophy is outlined in this Medium article.

 Our working style

 We closely follow the Agile approach to software development and programming.
-We frequently use sprint tele-conferences and discuss things through Mattermost, WhatsApp and similar.
-We believe that people are more productive if they get more autonomy, creative freedom and if they have a clear vision of the purpose for their work (see Daniel Pink: “Drive”).
-We hence support that our employees spend up to 2 days a week on their own projects / personal development (remote working in this periods is also a possibility).
-Further details of such arrangements need to be discussed per employee.
+We frequently use sprint teleconferences and discuss things through Mattermost, Telegram and similar.
+We believe that people are more productive if they get more autonomy, creative freedom and if they have a clear vision of the purpose of their work (see Daniel Pink: “Drive”).
+We hence often support that our employees get involved in the design and testing of solutions with their own ideas and initiatives.

-Our offices are open 24hrs a day 7 days a week.
-We have our own infrastructure for computing and plan to make significant investments in computing, visualization and server infrastructure in the years to come.
+Our offices are open 18/7.
+We have our own computing centre currently with 1000 CPU threads, 0.5 Petabyte storage and over 5TB of RAM and can quickly move ideas to plans to action.
+We plan to make significant investments in computing, visualization and server infrastructure in the years to come.